kubernetes-sigs/kubebuilder/CONTRIBUTING.md

 **NOTE** To use the `make lint` is required to install `golangci-lint` locally.
 More info: https://github.com/golangci/golangci-lint#install

+## PR Process

+Every PR should be annotated with an icon indicating whether it's
+a:

+- Breaking change: :warning: (`:warning:`)
+- Non-breaking feature: :sparkles: (`:sparkles:`)
+- Patch fix: :bug: (`:bug:`)
+- Docs: :book: (`:book:`)
+- Infra/Tests/Other: :seedling: (`:seedling:`)
+- No release note: :ghost: (`:ghost:`)

+Use :ghost: (no release note) only for the PRs that change or revert unreleased changes, which don't deserve a release note.
+Please don't abuse it.

+You can also use the equivalent emoji directly, since GitHub doesn't render the `:xyz:` aliases in PR titles.

+Individual commits should not be tagged separately, but will generally be assumed to match the PR.
+For instance, if you have a bugfix in with a breaking change, it's generally encouraged to submit the bugfix separately, but if you must put them in one PR, mark the commit separately.

 ## Where the CI Tests are configured

 1. See the [Travis](.travis.yml) file to check its tests and the scripts used on it.